Former WWE Champion Shows Up At ‘All In’ And Attacks Kenny Omega

 — TDE Wrestling (@totaldivaseps) September 2, 2018

-The cruise takes place over the dates of Oct.
+The cruise takes place on Oct.
 27-31, 2018, and it is going to be quite the event.
-Jim Ross and Jerry “The King” Lawler will host the sailing which will have a ton of wrestling personalities on it and some great matches.
+Jim Ross and Jerry “The King” Lawler will host the cruise, which will have a ton of wrestling personalities on it and some great matches.

-Numerous stars from Ring of Honor and Impact Wrestling will be on it and others from the independent scene.
+Numerous stars from Ring of Honor and Impact Wrestling will be featured, as well as others from the independent scene.
 WWE legends such as Diamond Dallas Page, Mick Foley, and Ricky “The Dragon” Steamboat are also going to appear for special guest opportunities.

-All In was an absolutely great event that will likely spawn a second or third event in time, but no-one can say it was anything close to a failure.
+All In was an absolutely great event that will likely spawn a second or third event in time, but no one can say it was anything close to a failure.
 The matches were fantastic and everyone worked hard, but the big surprises made it even better.
-Sure, some former WWE superstars were on the card, but no-one could have imagined that Chris Jericho would appear and attack Kenny Omega.
+Sure, some former WWE superstars were on the card, but no one could have imagined that Chris Jericho would appear and attack Kenny Omega.

 You have to give the legend credit for knowing the best moments to make an impression.